angelayang2018/CS157A-team-8/README.md

 Authors: Swift Sheng and Angela

-Our project is an online cannibis store where users can sell and buy weed products.
+Our project is an online cannabis store where users can sell and buy weed products.

 Our functional requirements:
 1. Signup/Create an Account